 Get the recipe from The Healthy Foodie.

 Peanut butter gives these easy to make one-bowl brownies some extra flair and protein to boot.
 If you don’t have almond meal on hand, try grinding raw almonds in your food processor until they’re like flour.
 This is a high-fat recipe since it includes butter, coconut oil, almonds, and eggs.
 A small portion is highly recommended.
-The risk of death from heart disease among people with diabetes is doubled and may even be as high as quadrupled, according to the American Heart Association (AHA).
-Moderation is key.
+The risk of death from heart disease among people with diabetes is doubled and may even be as high as quadrupled, according to the

 Get the recipe at Preheat to 350º.